bcortezf/cod1server/README.md

 # Call of Duty 1 Docker Server
 Run a streamlined Call of Duty 1 server within a Docker container, allowing you the flexibility to choose the desired version.

-# How to run a server
+# Setup the server
+From the project root:
 1. Clone or download this repository on your host machine.
 1. Run **`./install.sh <version>`** to download the game files for your desired version (e.g., **`1.1`**, **`1.2`**, **`1.3`**, **`1.4`** or **`1.5`**).
    - e.g **`./install.sh 1.5`**